 RECORDING.
 Tenant shall not record this Lease or a short form memorandum hereof; provided, however, upon request of Landlord, Tenant shall execute, acknowledge and deliver to Landlord, within five (5) days following written request thereof by Landlord, a short form memorandum of this Lease for recording purposes.
 On termination of this Lease, Tenant shall execute and deliver to Landlord immediately upon Landlord's request a quitclaim deed in recordable form transferring to Landlord all interest, if any, of Tenant in the Premises and the Shopping Center.

 MERCHANTS' ASSOCIATION OR MARKETING FUND; ADVERTISING AND PROMOTIONS.
+Intentionally deleted.